 From there, he kept working events and meeting people.
 The head athletic trainer at Mt.
 SAC.
 The head athletic trainer of the Ontario Reign.
 Upon graduating the program, Thomas moved to Costa Mesa and worked at Massage Envy.

 “Lance [Followell] would call me up and ask me what I was doing on the weekend,” Thomas said.
 “I’d tell him nothing, and he’d ask me if I wanted to take some students to an event.”

-All of this volunteering paid off when Bobby Walls called Fremont College inquiring about an open massage therapist position with the Ontario Reign, the minor league affiliate of the Los Angeles Kings.
+All of this volunteering paid off when Bobby Walls called Fremont University inquiring about an open massage therapist position with the Ontario Reign, the minor league affiliate of the Los Angeles Kings.
 Thomas was the first person Fremont contacted.